-Spend 4 weeks studying at The National University of Ireland, located on the doorstep of Dublin.
+Spend a term studying at the National University of Ireland, located on the doorstep of Dublin in Ireland's premier college town.
 Earn up to 6 credits and choose from a wide variety of courses as you live on campus in apartment-style housing.
-Enjoy day trips to Glendalough, Newgrange and the Boyne Valley – as well as numerous social and cultural activities including a visit to the Leprechaun Museum, a trip to the Dublin Zoo, a tour of the Dublin Castle, tickets to a Gaelic Football game, an excursion to Glendalough and a 3-day trip to Cork and Killarney.
+Depending on the term you select, enjoy day trips to Glendalough, the Cliffs of Moher, Newgrange and the Boyne Valley – as well as numerous social and cultural activitiessuch as a visit to the Leprechaun Museum, a trip to the Dublin Zoo, a tour of the Dublin Castle, tickets to a Gaelic football game, or a 3-day trip to Cork and Killarney.

 The University of Hyderabad, one of India’s premier institutions of post graduate teaching and research, was established by an act of parliament in 1974 as a Central University, wholly financed by the University Grants Commission.
 The University’s scenic and serene campus spreads over 2,300 acres, 12 miles from the city of Hyderabad.
 Amid the scenic environment of the campus, several buildings catering to the academic needs, support facilities and residential requirements of the campus community have been constructed over the years.
 Since 1998, the University has offered foreign students a special program – the Study in India Program (SIP).
 This is an interdisciplinary program emphasizing heritage, continuity and change in India.